-5.9.6.2 Member Ineligible for Non-Medical Reasons
+5.9.6.2 Ineligible for Non-Medical Reasons

-If a member is determined ineligible for non-medical reasons, you may terminate presumptive disability with timely notice without waiting for DDB's final disability decision.
-In such a case, notify DDB immediately at, (608) 266-1565, that a medical determination is no longer needed.
+If a member is determined ineligible for non-medical reasons, eligibility based on a presumptive disability may be terminated with timely notice without waiting for DDB's final disability decision.
+In such a case, the IM agency will notify DDB immediately that a medical determination is no longer needed.

-5.9.6.3 DDB Reverses Presumptive Disability Decision Made by DDB or by the IM Worker
+5.9.6.3 DDB Reverses Presumptive Disability Decision Made by DDB or by the IM Agency

-If the DDB denies a disability application their decision reverses a presumptive disability decision made by the IM worker or by DDB.
-Terminate Medicaid eligibility following timely notice requirements.
+If DDB denies a disability application, their decision reverses a presumptive disability decision made by the IM agency or by DDB.
+Medicaid eligibility is terminated following timely notice requirements.
 Medicaid eligibility based on a presumptive disability decision does not continue during the period a person is appealing DDB's decision that they are not disabled.

-Benefits received while the disability decision was pending are not subject to recovery, unless the individual made misstatements or omissions of fact at the time of the presumptive disability determination.
+Benefits received while the disability decision was pending are not subject to recovery unless the person made misstatements or omissions of fact at the time of the presumptive disability determination.